Pillow Talk#8 – Distribution addiction, the long stay, the inevitability of failure and the problem with hoteliers

 Why your public relations and reputation strategy are vital for funding

-INSIGHT: Every funding journey needs a solid public relations strategy to help boost its reputation to increase the likelihood of investment.
+INSIGHTS: Every funding journey needs a solid public relations strategy to help boost its reputation to increase the likelihood of investment.
 Here’s a breakdown of the different stages of funding.